harshith6322/SDE-interview-concepts/3-Frontend/3-JS/1-js-concepts/2-js-es6.md

-In JavaScript, **Promises** are used for handling **asynchronous operations**.
-They are a modern way of managing async tasks like fetching data from an API, reading files, or executing any task that takes time and shouldn't block the execution of the rest of the code.
-They allow you to work with asynchronous operations in a more structured and readable way compared to **callbacks**.

 ### 1. What is a Promise?

 A **Promise** is an object that represents the eventual **completion (or failure)** of an asynchronous operation and its resulting value.
 It can be in one of the following states: